kuronetk123/AI_FOR_SE/README.md

 ## 🧪 Testing

-The application includes comprehensive tests for all major features.
+The application includes comprehensive tests for all major features with a complete mock system for isolated testing.

 ### Run Tests